HuakunShen/wol-web/README.md

 If you want to run it without docker (with native golang), see later sections: [Deploy Without Docker](#deploy-without-docker)

-Modify the image tag within `docker-compose.yml` depend on what machine you are running.
+Modify the image tags within `docker-compose.yml` and `docker-compose-helpers.yml` depend on what machine you are running.

 ### x64